Akitoye

-Akitoye (died September 2, 1853), sometimes wrongly referred to as Akintoye, reigned twice as Oba of Lagos; first, from 1841 to 1845, and a second time, from 1851 to 1853.
+Akitoye (died 2 September 1853), sometimes wrongly referred to as Akintoye, reigned twice as Oba of Lagos; first, from 1841 to 1845, and a second time, from 1851 to 1853.
 His father was Oba Ologun Kutere and his siblings were Obas Osinlokun and Adele.

 Ascendancy

 Oba Oluwole was killed in 1841 when lighting triggered an explosion at the Oba's place.
 Kingmakers would have invited Prince Kosoko to become Oba but his whereabouts were unknown.
 Further, a feud between Eletu Odibo and Kosoko prevented the Eletu from ensuring that Kosoko would be king.
 Consequently, Akitoye (Kosoko's uncle and younger brother to Osinlokun) was installed as Oba of Lagos.
-Madam Tinubu, the powerful merchant and slave trader who was previously married to Adele, supported Akitoye, her brother-in-law's installation as Oba over that of Kosoko.

 Akitoye's ouster by Kosoko

 In an attempt at reconciliation (met with fierce resistance from chiefs, not least Eletu Odibo) with his nephew, Oba Akitoye naively recalled Kosoko to Lagos.
 Kosoko returned to Lagos aboard the ship of the famous slave trader Jose Domingo Martinez.
 Akitoye tried to placate Kosoko with gifts and granted him the title Oloja of Ereko or owner of Ereko.
 Kosoko quickly consolidated his position and found support among many war chiefs and among the Muslim community.
 Eletu Odibo was concerned about Kosoko's power consolidation and departed for Badagry.
 In turn, Akitoye recalled Eletu Odibo from Badagry, leading Kosoko to declare that if Eletu Odibo returned to Lagos, he would "make himself king".

 A war of words ensued between Oba Akitoye and Prince Kosoko.
 Kosoko sent his crier around Lagos singing "Tell that little child at court yonder to be careful; for if he is not careful he will be punished".
 Akitoye, in turn, deployed his crier singing "I am like a pin firmly driven into the ground, which is always hard to root out but ever remains firm".
 Kosoko retorted "I am the digger who always roots out a pin".

 The tensions led to an uprising named Ogun Olomiro (Salt Water War) by the Kosoko faction in July 1845.
 The Kosoko faction laid siege to the Oba's Palace for three weeks.
 Akitoye eventually accepted defeat, escaped up the lagoon to the north, and was granted safe passage through the Agboyi Creek by Oshodi Tapa, Kosoko's war captain.
 Oshodi Tapa explained Akitoye's escape to Kosoko by saying that Akitoye put his enemies in a trance.
 Akitoye thereafter arrived in Abeokuta where he was granted asylum.
 Recognizing Akitoye's escape as a threat, Kosoko demanded Akitoye's head from the Egbas who refused Kosoko's demands.
 In December 1845, the Egbas provided the now deposed Akitoye with an escort to Badagry, the traditional town of refuge for Lagosians where he rallied his followers and built a partnership with European missionaries and with the British through their Consul John Beecroft.

 Madam Tinubu and other Akitoye allies fled to Badagry upon Kosoko's accession to the Lagos throne.